 This document provides a concise draft set of principles, guidelines, and practical guidance on protection of human rights in large and/or mixed movements, with a particular emphasis on the human rights protection gaps experienced by migrants in vulnerable situations.
 In other words, the framework below attempts to provide guidance to States and other stakeholders on how to implement obligations and duties to respect, protect and fulfil the rights of those persons who are moving in vulnerable situations within large and/or mixed movements who might not fulfil the conditions of the refugee definition.

-The principles are drawn directly from international human rights law and related standards (including international labour law, refugee law, criminal law, humanitarian law, and the law of the sea), including in relation to the rights of specific groups in such movements including children, persons with disabilities, women at risk, and lesbian, gay, bisexual, transgender, and intersex (LGBTI) individuals.
+The principles are drawn directly from international human rights law and related standards (including international labour law, refugee law, criminal law, humanitarian law, and the law of the sea), including in relation to specific groups in such movements including children, persons with disabilities, women at risk, and lesbian, gay, bisexual, transgender, and intersex (LGBTI) individuals.
 The guidelines are derived from international human rights law, authoritative interpretations or recommendations by the international human rights treaty bodies and special procedures of the Human Rights Council as well as other expert sources where relevant.

 The principles, guidelines, and practical guidance are designed to assist States and other stakeholders with regard to the development, strengthening, implementation and monitoring of measures to protect the rights of migrants in vulnerable situations and in large or mixed movements.
 Each principle identified below is followed by a set of related practical interventions that could be taken by States, and other stakeholders as relevant, to give practical effect to the principle and address protection gaps in this regard.
 These Principle and Guidelines are not necessarily exhaustive, and should be understood holistically: the principles and their associated guidelines are interrelated and inform each other.